Andhradesa

-The Āndhras were an ancient non-Aryan tribe who lived around the deltas of the Godāvarī and Kṛṣṇa rivers.
+The Andhras were an ancient non-Aryan tribe who lived around the deltas of the Godavari and Krishna rivers.
 Andhras were mentioned in the ancient Hindu scriptures such as the Aitareya Brahmana (c.
 500 BCE), Ramayana, Mahabharata and Puranas.
 Greek historian Megasthenes reported in his Indica (c.
 310 BCE) that Andhras were living in the Godavari and Krishna river deltas, and were famous for their military strength which was second only to Mauryans in all of India.
 They had 30 fortified towns along the Godavari River and an army of 100,000 infantry, 2,000 cavalry and 1,000 elephants.
 They were also mentioned at the time of the death of the Mauryan Emperor Ashoka in 232 BCE.

 Etymology

-Andhradesa, an ancient region, derived its name from the Andhra tribe that flourished along the Godavari and Krishna river deltas.
-The term Andhradesa is a compound word, derived from the words "Andhra" and "desa".
-"Andhra" refers to the ancient Andhras tribe, while "desa" denotes country or territory.
+Andhradesha, an ancient region, derived its name from the Andhra tribe that flourished along the Godavari and Krishna river deltas.
+The term Andhradesha is a compound word, derived from the words "Andhra" and "desha".
+"Andhra" refers to the ancient Andhras tribe, while "desha" denotes country or territory.